New COVID-19 Variant XBB.1.5 What is XBB.1.5?

 The XBB.1.5 variation features a mutation that virologists think makes the virus more capable of attaching to cells and spreading through them.

 The bulk of new COVID-19 cases in the United States is caused by XBB.1.5.
 Which accounted for 88% of new infections in April 2023, according to the Centre’s for Disease Control and Prevention (CDC).
 The variant, though, appears to be fading.
+In such situation cleanliness is the most important lookout, hospital cleaning in Salt Lake City, UT.

 New COVID-19 Variant XBB.1.5 Symptoms